 Like other target organ toxicities, neurotoxicity can result from different types of exposure to a substance; the major routes of exposure are oral, dermal, or inhalation.
 Neurotoxicity may be observed after a single (acute) dose or after repeated (chronic) dosing.

 Neurotoxicity testing for regulatory purposes is based on in vivo animal test methods.
 Four Organisation for Economic Co-operation and Development (OECD) Test Guidelines (TGs) describe in vivo neurotoxicity studies.
-Delayed Neurotoxicity of Organophosphorus Substances Following Acute Exposure, TG 418, involves a single oral dose to hens who are observed for 21 days.
+Delayed Neurotoxicity of Organophosphorus Substances Following Acute Exposure, TG 418, involves a single oral dose to hens, which are then observed for 21 days.
 Primary observations include the hen’s behavior, weight, and gross and microscopic pathology.
 Delayed Neurotoxicity of Organophosphorus Substances: 28-day Repeated Dose Study, TG 419, involves daily oral dosing of hens with an organophosphorous pesticide for 28 days followed by biochemical and histopathological assessments.
 Neurotoxicity Study in Rodents, TG 424, involves daily oral dosing of rats for acute, subchronic, or chronic assessments (28 days, 90 days, or one year or longer).
 Primary observations include behavioral assessments and evaluation of nervous system histopathology.

-The OECD adopted a new Test Guideline in 2007 for DNT testing.
+The OECD adopted a Test Guideline in 2007 for DNT testing.
 The Developmental Neurotoxicity Study, TG 426, evaluates in utero and early postnatal effects by daily dosing of at least 60 pregnant rats from implantation through lactation.
 Offspring are evaluated for neurologic and behavioral abnormalities, and brain weights and neuropathology are assessed at different times through adulthood.
 An OECD expert group conducted a retrospective performance assessment of DNT testing in support of OECD TG 426, and concluded that TG 426 “represents the best available science for assessing the potential for DNT in human health risk assessment, and data generated with this protocol are relevant and reliable for the assessment of these end points” (Makris et al., 2009).

 The type of exposure (single or repeated dose) and the outcome (lethal or nonlethal; immediate or delayed effects) will result in different classifications for substances under the Globally Harmonized System (GHS).
 GHS classifications are determined “on the basis of the weight of all evidence available,” including human exposures and animal studies.
 Neurotoxic effects sufficient for classification include significant functional changes in the central or peripheral nervous system, signs of CNS depression, effects on the senses (sight, hearing, smell), and damage to the brain observed at necropsy or microscopically.
 Human data are generally not available, but when they are they take precedence over animal test results.
-The GHS may permit the use of (Quantitative) Structure Activity Relationships ((Q)SAR) and expert judgment to fill data gaps for structural analogs.
+The GHS may permit the use of (Quantitative) Structure Activity Relationships ((Q)SARs) and expert judgment to fill data gaps for structural analogs.

 An expert working group of the International Life Sciences Institute (ILSI) Risk Science Institute published a series of four reports in 2008 “to assess the lessons learned from the implementation of standardized tests for developmental neurotoxicity in experimental animals” (Fitzpatrick et al., 2008).
 These reports covered the following topics: need for positive control studies (Crofton et al., 2008); understanding variability in study data (Raffaele et al., 2008); statistical issues and appropriate techniques (Holson et al., 2008); and interpretation of DNT effects (Tyl et al., 2008).